TylerSpence/ECE281_CE5/README.md

 Then I had to modify the vhd code to apply the changes that I designed.

+This was accomplished by modifying every instance of alusrc to make it two bits wide so that it could control both the existing mux and the new mux.
+This also meant modifying the functionality codes for the instruction to include a second bit for regdst.

+The only other essential change was adding in the second mux in the ALU logic and declaring a new signal to appropriately use it.

 I then converted the desired command into hex, as seen below.
 ```